SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

 For more information on creating a Multi-Chip .ota file see the [README.md](https://github.com/SiliconLabs/matter/blob/latest/scripts/tools/silabs/ota/README.md)

-OTA-A applications must be built with the OTA Multi Image Requestor component added to the project in Simplicity Studio to enable them to process the TLVs.
+Applications must be built with the OTA Multi Image Requestor component added to the project in Simplicity Studio to enable them to process the TLVs.

-The OTA Multi Image Requestor Encryption should be added to the project if the requestor is meant to process encrypted payloads.
+The OTA Multi Image Requestor Encryption component should be added to the project if the requestor is meant to process encrypted payloads.

 ## Additional Info